danott/ee-loopee/README.md

     5,10,15,20,25

+## Custom Tags

-BONUS: You can use custom tags with both a forint loop or a foreach loop using the <code>as</code> parameter.
+You can use custom tags with both a forint loop or a foreach loop using the <code>as</code> parameter.
 Modifying the loops from previous examples.

     {exp:loopee foreach="red|green|blue" as="color"}
       My Color is {color}